-Instead, there is an empty city that gets avoided by locals as well as tourists.
+Instead, there is an empty city that is avoided by locals as well as tourists.

-But back to the highway.
+But back to the 20 lane highway in Burma’s capital.
 In theory, you can just stop in the middle of the highway, walk around and snap some pictures.
 Practically, you might need to convince your driver first as technically, it is (logically) illegal to stop and walk around on the highway.

 Everywhere along the highway, you can find police stalls from where they can secure that no one is walking on the highway.
 But if you google for the Naypyidaw highway, you can easily see that no one really cares and mostly every tourist gets their highway picture in the end.
 Because let’s be honest, how often do you get the chance to walk around a 20-lane highway?
 Probably, this is just possible in Myanmar’s capital.